shotgunsoftware/sg-jira-bridge/docs/examples.rst

 Examples
 ########

-Flow Production Tracking Jira Bridge comes with several examples than can be found in the `examples <https://github.com/shotgunsoftware/sg-jira-bridge/tree/master/examples>`_ folder.
+Flow Production Tracking Jira Bridge comes with several examples that can be found in the `examples <https://github.com/shotgunsoftware/sg-jira-bridge/tree/master/examples>`_ folder.

 These examples can be loaded if the `examples` directory is added to the PYTHONPATH in the